brain-workshop/brainworkshop/Readme.txt

 * Novice Mode was renamed to Jaeggi Mode.
 * Animation of the squares is turned off in Jaeggi Mode.
-* The data and res directories can now be specified on the command line using the --datadir and --resdir parameters (contributed by Timo Lindfors).
+* The data and res directories can now be specified on the command line using the --datadir and --resdir parameters (contributed by Timo Juhani Lindfors <timo.lindfors@iki.fi>).
 * The daily rollover hour for stats can now be specified in the config file.
 * A setting to skip the title screen was added to the config file.
 * Three new music clips and higher quality applause sounds were added.